Skip to main content

 Answer description

-The Answer interface lets you implement a description() method, which provides a human-readable explanation of the answer.
+The Answer interface lets you implement a description() function, which provides a human-readable explanation of the answer.
 This is especially useful for debugging, e.g., with printMokkeryDebug

 The description should resemble the code usage: